loyihsu/nthu-oldjay/README.md

     2. [x] I2P (II)
     3. [ ] Data Structure
     4. [x] Others
+3. [ ] Move everything out of the folders

 If something goes wrong please let me know, I will look into it.
 You are free to use any of the codes of NTHU-OldJay.